Volvo YCC

-The Volvo YCC ("Your Concept Car") was a concept car made by Volvo Cars presented at the 2004 Geneva Motor Show, with the stated goal of meeting the particular needs of female drivers.
+The Volvo YCC ("Your Concept Car") is a concept car made by Volvo Cars presented at the 2004 Geneva Motor Show, with the stated goal of meeting the particular needs of female drivers.
 In order to do so, Volvo assembled a design team entirely made up of women, around October 2001.
-It was a major exercise in ergonomics from the perspective of a female driver.
+It was an exercise in ergonomics from the perspective of a female driver.
 Those who were involved during the several stages of the project were: Maria Widell Christiansen, Eva-Lisa Andersson, Elna Holmberg, Maria Uggla, Camilla Palmertz, Cynthia Charwick, Anna Rosén, Lena Ekelund, and Tatiana Butovitsch Temm.

-On the outside the car looked, at first glance, like a mildly futuristic four-seat coupé.
-On closer inspection, one could see that there was no hood, that is, no access panel permitting access to the car's engine.
-Engine maintenance required taking out the whole front end of the car body, preferably in some establishment with the required space and equipment.
-This was not supposed to happen often, as the engine was designed to need an oil change only after 50,000 km and to automatically send a radio message to a garage a short time before any required maintenance.

-Filling the windshield washer tank was done by a capless ball valve, right next to the capless gas tank ball valve.
-Volvo surveys had found (among many other things) that female drivers considered caps to be a major nuisance.
-The car featured run-flat tires, like those of wheeled armoured vehicles, in order to be able to drive all the way to a garage after a puncture and thus avoid having to change a tire by the side of the road.